theyounglord/Fully-functional-form/README.md

 # :ledger: Fully Functional Form for login and Sign Up.

-Below you can see an animation that what i have created:-
+Below you can see an animation of what i have created:-

 ![Animation](./giphy.gif)